vineeth-au/spring-cloud-config/README.md

 ```shell
   mvn clean install
 ```
 2. Run the application locally to see how it should behave.
-This project includes `default`, `dev` & `staging` for testing.
+This project includes `default`, `dev` & `staging` profiles for testing.
 ```shell
   mvn spring-boot:run -Dspring-boot.run.profiles="dev"
 ```
-3. When the application starts up, you should see something like `AppConfig(items=[Item 1, Item 6, Item 7])`.
-This shows that the configuration is working exactly as expected - the dev profile configuration has completely overridden the base configuration, giving us exactly 3 items in our list.
+3. When the application starts up and assuming the profie selected is `dev`, you should see something like `AppConfig(items=[Item 1, Item 6, Item 7])`.
+This shows that the configuration is working exactly as expected - the dev profile has completely overridden the base `applicaiton.yaml`.
 4. Here's where things get weird.
 Let's deploy the exact same application to a Kubernetes cluster and see what happens.
 For this example, I'm using `minikube`.
 ```shell
   k apply -f minikube.yaml
 ```
 This will create all the necessary Kubernetes resources (deployment, service, etc.).

 PS: My miniKube's overly permissive `cluster-admin` `ClusterRoleBinding` was bound to the `system:serviceaccounts` group.
 This resulted in all service accounts in my default cluster having `cluster-admin` privileges.
-Since it's just a miniKube I ended up doing this
+Since it's miniKube I ended up doing this

 > [!WARNING]
 > Do not do this in your actual cluster.

 ```shell
   k create clusterrolebinding serviceaccounts-cluster-admin --clusterrole=cluster-admin --group=system:serviceaccounts
 ```